 This mission broke new ground in many areas.
 The close formation flight of the two satellites at a minimum distance of 120 metres has become as routine as the various manoeuvres required to continuously change the formation and adapt it to the requirements of the imaging geometry.
 A similar situation applies to bistatic radar operation; simultaneous data acquisition using two radar satellites was initially a major challenge, but was a necessity to ensure the high accuracy of the elevation models.
 DLR is now a world leader for this pioneering technology.

 Between January 2010 and December 2015, the radar satellites transmitted more than 500 terabytes of data to Earth via the worldwide reception network.
 In parallel, systematic creation of elevation models began in 2014.
 Sophisticated processing chains analysed the data using highly accurate and efficient algorithms to generate the final elevation models.
 During this process, the data volume increased to a total of more than 2.6 petabytes and the computer systems constantly delivered top performance.
-"Processing this data was an exciting challenge for us," explains Richard Bamler, Director of To the Institute's website.
+"Processing this data was an exciting challenge for us," explains Richard Bamler, Director of The Remote Sensing Technology Institute (IMF).
 "We are now all the more fascinated by our initial scientific findings.
 Using the current elevation model, we have shown that in some regions of Earth, glaciers are losing up to 30 metres in thickness per year in the area of the glacier tongues."

 TerraSAR-X and TanDEM-X have long exceeded their specified service lives and continue operating faultlessly and in such an efficient way that they still have enough propellant for several more years.
 Completion of the 3D world map does not signify the end of the mission.
 Due to the special nature of the formation flight, further scientific experiments are scheduled.
 Moreira points out: “Earth as a system is highly dynamic, which is also reflected in its topography.
 Through frequent updates, we could capture such dynamic processes systematically in the future.
 This is the primary goal of the Tandem-L mission that we have proposed.”